weidagang/typing-js/README.md

-typing.js: type checking and JSON schema validation
+JavaScript type checking and JSON schema validation
 ---------------------------------------------------

 A simple and intuitive type checking and JSON schema validation library for JavaScript.